Server Persistent Storage

 });

-In addition, both storage types support the disableWal
+In addition, storage supports the disableWal

 option, which switches off the WAL in SQLite.
 I don't think you'd want to do that, but, it's there.
 Remember Verdant makes frequent writes during high traffic periods.